mertyildiran/Plexus/README.md

 - `neuron.type = 2` means it's a cognitive neuron.
 - `neuron.type = 0` means it's neither a sensory nor a cognitive neuron.
 It means it's an interneuron.

+But most important distinction here is being **type 1 or not**.
+If a neuron is type 1, it's a sensory neurons and it does not fire.
+And second important distinction is being a neuron with **desired_potential** rather than **None** because if a neuron holds a real value in its desired_potential, it means that it's in trouble now and it has to learn something.

 ### Let's Start

+#### Basic Example

+(you can alternatively run this example with `python examples/basic.py` command using a pre-written script version of below commands)

 If you have internalized the concept and the terminology which is unique to the Plexus network, at this point, we can actually start to use it in a simple real life example.
 Now let's start with creating a relatively small network: